Backlynk

 3. Google Search Console

-Database size: 100% of verified property data (Google's own index) Free tier limit: Unlimited — but only for sites you own and verify
+Database size: Sampled verified-property data from links Google has found over time Free tier limit: Unlimited — but only for sites you own and verify

 GSC is in a different category from the other tools on this list.
-It's not a competitive intelligence tool — it's your ground truth for your own site's backlink data, pulled directly from Google's index.
+It's not a competitive intelligence tool — it's the most authoritative free source for your own site's backlink data because it comes from Google's systems.

 Best for: Validating your own backlink profile, identifying link-earning content, zero-cost ongoing monitoring of your site.